 Whey protein like cheese is produced from the dairy industry where milk from cows is the raw ingredient.
 The process of producing whey like cheese requires a number of enzymatic reactions to occur leading to the production of whey.
 These enzymes must not have been derived from porcine sources and microbial enzymes are most preferred and actually used in modern production methods.
 It is our experience that most whey powders on the market would be considered halal however it is important to check for halal certification or gain personal assurances from the manufacturer.

-Does The Halal Trust certify meat companies?
+Does IHT certify meat companies?

 The Halal Trust does not currently certify companies involved in the production of meat products.
 We do however work at a local, regional and governmental level to protect the rights of all consumers regardles of race, religion or gender through advocating clear labelling practices allowing consumers to make informed purchasing decisions.